-Stone Creek Metropolitan District

-Special District Management Services, Inc.

-141 Union Boulevard, #150

-Lakewood, CO 80228
+Stone Creek Metropolitan District Special District Management Services, Inc. 141 Union Boulevard, #150 Lakewood, CO 80228 303-987-0835 Peggy Ripko, District Manager pripko@sdmsi.com

-303-987-0835

-Peggy Ripko, District Manager

-pripko@sdmsi.com

 - d.
-Elections held in the past year and their purpose: None. - II.
+Elections held in the past year and their purpose: The May 5, 2020 Regular Directors' Election was cancelled as there were not more candidates than vacant seats on the Board of Directors. - II.
 Boundary changes for the report year and proposed changes for the coming year.
 None.